SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 ---
 weight: 200
-title: Tutorial 1 - Build your survey
+title: Tutorial 1 - Build Your Survey
 ---

-# Tutorial - Build your survey
+# Tutorial - Build Your Survey

 Welcome to this Getting Started Tutorial !